GoogleCloudPlatform/professional-services/examples/bigquery-table-access-pattern-analysis/README.md

     This tool helps identify pipeline optimisation points.
 At first, the tool will list down tables with high difference of writing and reading frequency throughout the data warehouse queries.

     After identifying the table that you would like to analyse further, you can select the table in the next part of the notebook and display the result in an iFrame inside the notebook.
-    <li><b>Subquery Optimisation, run `subquery.ipynb`</b>
-    This tool helps gain insight on tables that are highly queried by expensive subqueries in a data warehouse.
-The first part of the notebook will list down subqueries, starting from the one that is mostly repeated.

-    In the last part of the notebook, you can choose to look further into the details of the job that contains this subqueries.

-    After identifying the subqueries that needs to be optimised, the data engineers can decide to create intermediate tables or materialized view to reduce recomputation frequency.
     </ul>

 ## Appendix